Call for Papers

 Submission Instructions

 Submissions should take the form of a short paper of up to 4 pages.
 Additional pages containing references and appendices are allowed but the reviewers are not obliged to refer to the appendices when reviewing the paper.
-Submissions should be made on OpenReview in a single .pdf
+Submissions should be made on OpenReview in a single .pdf file using the ICML 2026 LaTeX style template.
+The impact statement is not required for the submission to the workshop.

 The review process is double-blind, so please ensure that your submission is properly anonymized.
 Papers that exceed the page limit or have not been properly anonymized will be desk-rejected without review.
 Please note that there is no rebuttal phase and the final decisions will be made based solely on the submission and the reviews.
 Rejected and withdrawn submissions will not be made public.